asmuth/recommendify/README.md

 [3] Schafer J.B, Konstan J. and Riedl J. (1999).
 Recommender Systems in E-Commerce (Proceedings of ACM E-Commerce 1999 conference)

 [4] Adomavicius G. and Tuzhilin A. (2005).
 Towards the Next Generation of Recommender Systems: A Survey of the State-of-the-Art and Possible Extensions (IEEE Transactions on knowledge and data engineering)

+[5] kNN Versus SVM in the Collaborative Filtering Framework

 License